Von Hippel-Lindau (VHL) Gene, Known Mutation

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-von Hippel-Lindau (VHL) disease is an autosomal dominant cancer syndrome with a birth incidence of approximately 1:36,000 livebirths.
-It predisposes affected individuals to the development of mainly 5 different types of neoplasms: retinal angioma (>90% penetrance), cerebellar hemangioblastoma (CHB, >80% penetrance), clear-cell renal cell carcinoma (cRCC, approximately 75% penetrance), spinal hemangioblastoma (SHB, approximately 50% penetrance), and pheochromocytoma (PC, approximately 30% penetrance).
+von Hippel-Lindau (VHL) disease is an autosomal dominant cancer syndrome with a birth incidence of approximately 1 in 36,000 livebirths.
+It predisposes affected individuals to the development of mainly 5 different types of neoplasms: retinal angioma (>90% penetrance), cerebellar hemangioblastoma (CHB, >80% penetrance), clear-cell renal cell carcinoma: (cRCC, approximately 75% penetrance), spinal hemangioblastoma (SHB, approximately 50% penetrance), and pheochromocytoma (PC, approximately 30% penetrance).
 Angiomas in other organs, pancreatic cysts/adenomas/carcinomas, islet cell tumors, and endolymphatic sac tumors can also occur, but at much lesser frequencies.
 VHL-related tumors start presenting at approximately 10 to 15 years of age (retinal angioma might present earlier), except for cRCC, which lags about a decade behind.
 For each tumor type, the incidence rates rise steadily, albeit at different slopes, throughout life.

 VHL disease is caused by germline loss-of-function point mutations, deletions or insertions (approximately 80% of cases), or large germline deletions (approximately 20% of cases) of 1 copy of the VHL gene.
 Approximately 20% of cases are due to new mutations.
 VHL codes for a protein that is involved in ubiquitination and degradation of a variety of other proteins, most notably hypoxia-inducible factor (HIF).
 HIF induces expression of genes that promote cell survival and angiogenesis under conditions of hypoxia.
 It is believed that diminished HIF degradation due to inactive VHL protein causes the tumors in VHL disease.
 Tumors form when the remaining intact copy of VHL is somatically inactivated in target tissues.
 Sporadic cRCC, unrelated to VHL disease, also shows somatic deletions, mutations, or aberrant methylation in 80% to 100% of cases.